Hiking Hints & Safety

-Hiking is a great way to stay in shape plus provides the perfect way to experience Acadia National Park up close and personal.
+Hiking is a great way to stay in shape plus it allows us to experience Acadia National Park in a way that is up close and personal.
 Your experience will greatly be enhanced if you take some time to become familiar with the following hiking hints and safety suggestions.
 Follow as many as you can.
-For additional information, you may call the National Park Service at Acadia National Park at (207) 288-3338.
-For Park access and closure information, you may start here: Operation Hours • Temporary Closures
+For additional information, you may call the National Park Service at the Headquarters:.

 - Whenever possible, try to hike with at least one other person.
 Besides providing emotional support along the trails, it also provides backup should something unforeseen happens.

 - Carry water, food, a flashlight, trail map, and a windbreaker with you.

 Note: When selecting food, consider that hiking can burn as much as 300 calories per hour.
 If your hike will take more than 2 hours, be sure to have foods that do not require refrigeration such as peanut butter on whole-grain bread, nuts, dried fruits, dry whole grain cereal, carrots, celery, apples, bananas, raisins, and energy bars.

 - Take some kind of medical safety kit with you.
 If you or anyone else in your party has allergies such as for bee stings, be sure to have the necessary kit.
 Don't assume - ask.